michael-trovato/advanced-macro-calculator/README.md

 ### Prompts:

 Please answer the prompts with the required information.

+The calculator fully supports imperial and metric units.

+Users can choose to lose or gain weight based on percentage of body weight or fixed values (lbs or kg).

+Useful when wanting to lose as a percentage of body weight per week while in a fat loss phase, and gaining at fixed values during a muscle gain phase.

 If your body fat percentage isn't known, then an average ideal body weight based on height will be used to estimate lean body mass.